 Comparing car insurance cover

 The level of cover may differ between car insurance companies, which can make it difficult to compare car insurance quotes.
 Some companies include certain benefits as standard, while others offer to add them on for an extra fee.
-For example, Churchill comprehensive car insurance includes a courtesy car at no extra cost for the duration of repairs, when you use one of our approved repairers.

 The descriptions below will help you to compare car insurance policies and decide on the cover level you need...

-Compare car insurance: Third party fire and theft cover
+Third party fire and theft cover

-Third party fire and theft covers you for liabilities to other vehicles and property if you cause an accident, and protects your vehicle against any losses through fire and theft.
+Third party fire and theft typically covers you for liabilities to other vehicles and property if you cause an accident, and protects your vehicle against any losses through fire and theft.

-Compare car insurance: Comprehensive cover
+Comprehensive cover

-Comprehensive covers you for liabilities to other vehicles and property if you cause an accident, and protects your vehicle against any losses through fire, theft and accidental damage.
+Comprehensive typically covers you for liabilities to other vehicles and property if you cause an accident, and protects your vehicle against any losses through fire, theft and accidental damage.